 California business who have federal payroll tax problems will generally also have California payroll tax problems.
 The reverse is also true, and a California payroll tax problem can become a federal payroll tax problem.
 In California payroll taxes are administered by the California Employment Development Department also know as the EDD.
 Our tax attorneys represent many clients who have California EDD audits involving payroll tax disputes.

 Most California payroll tax problems arise from a dispute with the EDD over whether or not workers are employees or independent contractors.
 Many EDD payroll tax problems begin when a worker who is classified by a business as an independent contract files for unemployment insurance.
 Especially if the worker is successful in convincing the EDD that he is an employee it is likely to lead to a California payroll tax audit.
 Although the rules for classifying a worker as an independent contractor for California payroll tax purposes are similar to the rules for IRS payroll taxes they are not identical.

-Our California tax attorneys will evaluate all of these factors in order to dispute an California EDD audit determination that your workers are employees and not independent contractors.
+Our EDD attorneys will evaluate all of these factors in order to dispute a California EDD audit determination that your workers are employees and not independent contractors.
 In some cases a worker can be an independent contractor for federal payroll tax law, but an employee for California payroll tax purposes.
 One example is unlicensed workers.
 The California Unemployment Insurance Code provides that if a contractor has unlicensed subcontractors working for him those unlicensed subcontractors are automatically deemed to be employees even if they meet all of the tests for independent contractor status.